Bento Asian Kitchen + Sushi opens in Downtown St. Petersburg

 “Expanding to the Tampa Bay region has been our goal for many years.
 We were drawn to downtown St. Petersburg for its rapid real estate market growth, the incredible transformation of the business district, and its proximity to the USF St. Petersburg campus and notable hospitals,” said Bento co-owner Johnny Tung.
 “With so many young professionals drawn to this area, the community will benefit from a quick, casual dining experience that includes a wide variety of made-fresh food and beverage options.”

 This new restaurant location has also brought additional job opportunities to the area, with 60 employees being hired to date.
-The St. Petersburg location is open for lunch and dinner 7 days a week, featuring dine-in, takeout, delivery and catering.
+Once the grand opening is announced, the new St. Petersburg location will be open for lunch and dinner 7 days a week, featuring dine-in, takeout, delivery and catering.
 It also offers an outdoor seating area.
-The restaurant is open Sunday-Thursday from 11 a.m. to 10 p.m., and Friday and Saturday from 11 a.m. to 11 p.m.
+Starting October 5, the restaurant will be open Sunday-Thursday from 11 a.m. to 10 p.m., and Friday and Saturday from 11 a.m. to 11 p.m.

 The first Bento opened in Gainesville in 2002 and quickly gained a large following.
 Based in Orlando and owned by brothers Jimmy and Johnny Tung, Bento has locations in Davie, Gainesville, Tallahassee, Jacksonville and Orlando.
 The concept features a vast, customizable menu including sushi, rice and noodle bowls, bento boxes, poké bowls and boba teas, all served up in a cool, modern environment.
 With its quick, casual service and affordable prices, Bento caters to the constantly-growing “on the go” population.
 Customer favorites include Pao Pao (Spicy Cream) Chicken, Build-A-Poké Bowls, Pad Thai Shrimp, the Volcano Roll and Taro Boba Tea.